bcgov/MyGovBC-CAPTCHA-Service/README.md

     > Time in minutes you want to automatically expire the Captcha returned to clients (default: 15min)
 * JWT_SIGN_EXPIRY
     > Time in minutes you want to automatically expire the Service JWT returned to clients (default: 15min)
+* AUDIO_ENABLED
+    > true/false to have service return audio for the captcha text.
+Audio is a mp3 in DataUri format.

 ###### Preparing for dependencies:
 ```